OmengU/quap/documentation/documentation.typ

 There are, however, many Libraries and Frameworks that aim to solve this problem by allowing the developer to create reusable blocks called Components.
 The most popular solutions are Angular and React, the latter of which is used in this project.
 Components are self-contained, customizable, and readily interchangeable.

 In the previous example, the dark mode toggle becomes a Component that, after it has been implemented once, can be used anywhere.
 In the case of the navigation bar, where the specific links may change, it is also possible to define the content as Props, values that can be passed to a Component similarly to arguments of functions.
 React utilizes a virtual #acr("DOM"), which is an in-memory representation of the actual #acr("DOM") mentioned in the section about JavaScript.
-It allows  React to efficiently identify and update only the necessary parts of the UI when data changes, leading to faster and smoother user experiences.
+It allows  React to efficiently identify and update only the necessary parts of the #acr("UI") when data changes, leading to faster and smoother user experiences.
 Components also make it very easy to maintain code down the line.
 Imagine updating the toggle behavior – you do it in one place, and the change automatically reflects across all instances.

 React supports both JavaScript and TypeScript.
 It includes the ability for the developer to write #acr("HTML") markup directly in the JavaScript/TypeScript file using #acr("JSX"). #acr("JSX") also allows for seamless code injection into the markup by wrapping all code to be executed in "{}".  @misc-react
 ==== Vite
 One problem that occurs when working with Libraries such as React is that Web Browsers do not natively support them as they only know how to work with #acr("HTML"), #acr("CSS"), and JavaScript, which means that code written in React first has to compiled to technologies understood by Browsers.
 This step also requires including or bundling in all dependencies required.
 The traditional tool of choice for this task was WebPack, but in recent years, another option, namely Vite has increased in popularity.

 The main advantage of Vite is that it is much faster than WebPack.
 Vite achieves this by supporting ES Modules, the official module system for JavaScript.
 This increases efficiency because code no longer has to be bundled into a single file, which greatly reduces complexity.
 This makes it also possible for Vite to only update the modules for certain parts of the application since code is bundled into multiple different files.
 This is particularly useful for development, as it decreases reload times when making small changes to code.
 Vite is also able to determine if certain parts of code are really necessary to the application and then remove said code from the bundle, reducing its file size. @misc-vite
-==== Chakra-UI
+==== Chakra UI
 When working with React or another Component-based Framework/Library, it soon becomes evident, that many different Components occur on almost every page.
 A perfect example of such an element would be a Button or even something more complicated such as a Card or a Dialog/Modal.
 Additionally, as every Frontend developer knows, it usually takes quite a long time to decide on how the page should look and even longer to subsequently define all the necessary #acr("CSS") rules.

 Luckily, several packages and extensions aim to reduce the time it takes to implement standard Components and to style them.
-Their way of doing so varies greatly, but Chakra-UI, the solution used in this project, approaches this problem by providing the developer with several predefined and styled Components.
+Their way of doing so varies greatly, but Chakra UI, the solution used in this project, approaches this problem by providing the developer with several predefined and styled Components.
 These range from commonly used elements like the ones mentioned above to more abstract ones like one Component that is a container with the #acr("CSS") flexbox display property.
-Chakra-UI also allows for basic styling of its Components by passing Props and it provides the functionality to easily make the website responsive (usable on smaller screens) and accessible. @misc-chakra The following shows a Button that is inside of a Container with flexbox:
+Chakra UI also allows for basic styling of its Components by passing Props and it provides the functionality to easily make the website responsive (usable on smaller screens) and accessible. @misc-chakra The following shows a Button that is inside of a Container with flexbox:
 ```tsx
 <Flex justify="center" gap="2px" direction="row">
   <Button colorScheme="green" p="1px">Save</Button>
 </Flex>
 ```
-As is shown in the example given, it is very easy to work with Chakra-UI.
+As is shown in the example given, it is very easy to work with Chakra UI.
 Specific Props will not be explained here or in the following documentation of the implementation with a few exceptions.

-Chakra-UI is installed using the #acr("NPM").
+Chakra UI is installed using the #acr("NPM").
 It is then required to wrap the main Component in a ChakraProvider Component.
-Afterwords, Chakra-UI can be used anywhere in the application. @misc-chakra
+Afterwords, Chakra UI can be used anywhere in the application. @misc-chakra
 ==== React Router <reactRouter>
 When working on more complex projects, React alone is often not enough, since it lacks any features to declare multiple routes with different pages.
 There is, however, a library that adds such support called React Router.
 It offers several different kinds of routers.
 This project uses a BrowserRouter, where the current location is stored in the Browser's address bar.
 A BrowserRouter allows the developer to define routes and children routes by adding a path and a Component for the page like this:
 ```ts